Myall Park Botanic Garden: Heritage listing

 The importance of the aesthetic experience of Myall Park Botanic Garden has been demonstrated over many years in its popularity as a tourist destination and its inspiration for artists, writers, photographers, and musicians.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

-The successful creation of the hybrid Grevillea "Robyn Gordon", encouraged through a deliberate planting process, was an important technical achievement in the field of Australian floral horticulture in the 1960s.
+The successful creation of the hybrid Grevillea 'Robyn Gordon', encouraged through a deliberate planting process, was an important technical achievement in the field of Australian floral horticulture in the 1960s.
 The first plant registered by the Australian Cultivar Registration Authority in 1973, it is now one of Australia's most popular and widely planted native plants.
-The parent Grevillea "Robyn Gordon" flourished in the garden until the drought of 2019.
+The parent G. 'Robyn Gordon' flourished in the garden until the drought of 2019.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Myall Park Botanic Garden has a special and longstanding association with gardening and Australian flora and fauna enthusiasts and experts.
 The garden's horticultural and conservation values have been recognised and appreciated since the 1950s.
 The garden has been a site of inspiration, education and research for naturalists, botanists and scientists and a range of specialist interest groups including the Society for Growing Australian Plants, the Australian Garden History Society and Birds Queensland.

 Through their involvement as custodians, volunteers and supporters, the Myall Park Botanic Garden Limited, the Friends of Myall Park Botanic Garden, and the regional community have strong associations with the garden.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Myall Park Botanic Garden has a special association with David and Dorothy Gordon.
-David Gordon AM (1899-2001) established the garden and was responsible its development for over 50 years.
+David Gordon AM (1899–2001) established the garden and was responsible its development for over 50 years.
 His wife Dorothy Gordon (1930–85) assisted David Gordon in the development of the garden for over 30 years, and promoted Australian flora through her botanical art.
 The Gordons played an important role in fostering the appreciation of Australian flora for horticulture and conservation in Queensland and the nation.